PrecisionRender/SpringArmPlugin/README.md

 ## License

-This plugin and its source code are available under the [zlib liscence](https://opensource.org/license/zlib-license-php/).
+This plugin and its source code are available under the [Zlib liscence](https://opensource.org/license/zlib-license-php/).